krissh-the-dev/krissh-the-dev/README.md

 # I am Krisha Moorthy
 ### a web developer

-- 🔭 I’m currently working on my ✨ portfolio!
+- 🔭 I’m currently looking for some interesting projects to work!
 - 🌱 I’m currently learning ⚛ React Native
 - 👯 I’m looking to collaborate on many Open Source Projects 💖
 - 🤔 I’m looking for help with career 🏢